K-PaaS/cp-guide-eng/install-guide/standalone/cp-cluster-install-single.md

 <br>

-Copy the private key to the local environment for access to the instance.
+Copy the private key to the local PC environment for access to the instance.

 ```
-## Copy the displayed private key and create a file in the local environment
+## Copy the displayed private key and create a file in the local PC environment

-$ sudo cat ~/.ssh/id_rsa
+$ cat ~/.ssh/id_rsa
 ```

 <br>